top of page

 To the Djabugay people, the "Creation Era" (The Dreamtime) describes the events surrounding the making of the world.
 In Djabugay country, Bulurru is the "spirit of creation, the sacred past, the word and the law to be followed".
 As the Bulurru ancestors journeyed across the land, stories, songs and ceremonies were recorded and have been passed down from generation to generation.
 The greatest ancestor of all is Gudjugudu - the Rainbow – who could transform into ancestors such as Budaadji, the carpet snake.

-Kuranda Roots is now in its 14th year and is a celebration of music and creative culture aimed at bringing together people from all generations and all walks of life in one love and unity.
+Kuranda Roots is a celebration of music and creative culture aimed at bringing together people from all generations and all walks of life in one love and unity.
 From humble beginnings at the fantastic Kuranda Amphitheatre to the Billabong, Roots now calls Kanjini home – a lush site at the base of Emerald Creek Falls with comfortable campgrounds surrounded by creek and forest.
 The festival features an exciting array of bands, DJ’s, dancers, workshops, a market village and is very family-friendly.

 Over the years artists as diverse as the UK’s Mad Professor & Mungo’s HiFi, NZ’s Cornerstone Roots and Olmecha Supreme and Australian favourites Archie Roach, Opiuo, Combat Wombat, OKA, Dubmarine, Kingfisha and so many more, have made the journey up to the rainforest to perform in what some say is “the best little festival in Oz”.